adamscott/godot-website/collections/_release_4_5/entry-highlights-script-backtracing.md

   That’s why we’re introducing custom loggers and script backtracing.

   Custom loggers allow developers to intercept log messages and errors.
-That enables the possibility of creating a bug reporting tool from within your game.
+That makes it possible to create a bug reporting tool from within your game.

   Script backtracing, on the other hand, gives developers the exact details on where an issue happened in the code.[^script-backtracing-enable] Even in "Release" builds.